one-among-us/data/people/mone/page.en.md

 >
 > I think you are so lovely.
 Do not feel inferior or blame yourself anymore.
 >
 > I feel you are so lovely, very beautiful, sensible and tough.
-It's quite difficult to weather the storm.
+It's quite difficult to deal with these things.
 >
 > You are a sweet child.
 Please tell me when you are in trouble.
 Live happily!
 (Smile)
 >